DLR-TS/r2s-layer-styles/README.md

 * `qml/` QML for the use in QGIS,
 * `sld/` SLD as more generic format for the use in GeoServer, for example.

 Both style formats are not necessarily interoperable because QML offers more sophisticated styling possibilities than SLD.
-Further, the SLD styles are exported from QGIS wich does not support all features of SLD.
+Further, the SLD styles are exported from QGIS which does not support all features of SLD.

 ## QML style